Skip to content

 This analysis of a 1900 Washington Post article on the advent of automobiles shows a disregard for the new technology, with horse dealers even calling it a fad.
 A photo of 14th and Pennsylvania in 1918 shows both horses and automobiles.

-Categories In the Paper Tags 1900s, cars
+Categories From the Crazy Vault Tags 1900s, cars

 No More Foreign Cars!
 They’re an Abomination – A Look Back at the Hyperbole of 1909